ManfredLange/HTML-Renderer/README.md

 This repository is a fork of [Arthur Hub's HtmlRenderer](https://github.com/ArthurHub/HTML-Renderer).
 More details available there.

+HtmlRenderer.PdfSharp from this fork works in Microsoft Azure App Service including custom fonts.
+No font installation required on the server.
+Last tested on 27 September 2017.

 ### Features and Benefits
 * Extensive HTML 4.01 and CSS level 2 specifications support.